superxc3/xcmkb/list of guide/new to ergo board.md

 After you are happy with 60% boards, you will soon be interest in a smaller board to challenge yourself.
 40% is so much cuter and smaller.
 It allows more space on your table.
 As long as you started play with layers on 60% board, it wont be hard for you to proceed with 40%.

 ## 30%
-30 percent is a even sweeter board, however it is very hard to adapt and requires many tapping and combo.
+30 percent is an even sweeter board, however it is very hard to adapt and requires many tapping and combo.
 I myself is not brave enough to step into it, although built one draculad with pimoroni trackball.
 There are users in Malaysia who love 30% and find it as the sweetest layout size especially it is very portable.

 ---